heron2014/AuthExample/README.md

 # AuthExample using React Native, Redux and Firebase
+Double factor Authentication (the same form for sign in and sign up)

 ### Steps to set up Firebase project
 1. Go to https://console.firebase.google.com/ and sign up for Firebase account.